hossameldinmi/file_size/README.md

 ---

 A lightweight and intuitive Dart package for file size conversions and formatting them for human-readable display.
-Convert between bytes, kilobytes, megabytes, gigabytes, and terabytes using constructors or convenient extension methods.
+Convert between bytes(B), kilobytes(KB), megabytes(MB), gigabytes(GB), and terabytes(TB) using constructors or convenient extension methods.
 Supports arithmetic operations, comparisons, and localization for a complete file size handling solution.

 ## Features